amirr0r/amirr0r.github.io/_posts/2021-12-15-oscp-review.md

 I used **Notion** to take all my notes while doing the lab and the exam.
 Previously, I was used to put everything in markdown files, editing them via `vscode` and backup them to Github's private repositories.

 In addition to all of its great features, one of the main reason I chose this application is because its faster to copy and paste screenshots from Vmware (via `deepin screenshot`) to a **Notion** web tab.
+Plus, I could always export my notes as markdown files and / or PDF if I wanted to go back.

 By the way, I asked Offsec before doing this.
 Here is what they respond to me: